chrisballinger/prosody-modules/mod_cloud_notify/README.markdown

 Adding support for sending notifications for users who are online but not currently connected, such as when `mod_smacks` is keeping their session alive, should be added.

+[^1]: The service which is expected to forward notifications to
+    something like Google Cloud Messaging or Apple Notification Service